microsoft/PSRule/docs/install-instructions.md

 These additional modules are only required for building PSRule.

-Additionally .NET Core SDK v3.1 is required.
+Additionally .NET SDK v6 is required.
-.NET Core will not be automatically downloaded and installed.
+.NET will not be automatically downloaded and installed.
-To download and install the latest SDK see [Download .NET Core 3.1][dotnet].
+To download and install the latest SDK see [Download .NET 6][dotnet].

 ### Limited access networks